 Yes!
 I am a licensed clinical psychologist and a therapist first and foremost.

-Also, family members and loved ones of people suffering from the symptoms of substance abuse or alcoholism often benefit from meeting with me in order to gather information, collect their thoughts and come up with an appropriate plan of action to help their loved one in the throes of addiction.
+Also, family members and loved ones of people suffering from the symptoms of substance abuse or alcoholism often benefit from meeting with me in order to gather information, collect their thoughts and come up with an appropriate plan of action to help their loved one in the throes of drug/alcohol dependency.

 HOW LONG DOES EACH THERAPY SESSION USUALLY TAKE?